-- The success of COP29 depends on countries agreeing on a new climate finance target (NCQG) of at least \$1 trillion per year in grants and grant-equivalent finance for mitigation, adaptation, and loss and damage. - In many Global South countries, lack of funding and fiscal space is an urgent obstacle to fulfilling the landmark COP28 decision to transition away from fossil fuels and triple renewable energy and double energy efficiency by 2030.
-The current heavy reliance on private finance mobilization is not working and exacerbates unsustainable debts.
-The NCQG can address this by delivering fair, majority grant-based public funding for a just energy transition. - Global North countries have the means to mobilize well over \$5 trillion a year for climate action at home and for the NCQG, including by ending fossil fuel handouts, making big polluters pay and changing unfair global financial rules. - Countries must not get distracted by energy finance proposals or oil money funds that do little more than greenwash.
+- The success of COP29 depends on countries agreeing on a new climate finance target (NCQG) of at least \$1 trillion per year in grants and grant-equivalent finance for mitigation, adaptation, and loss and damage. - Lack of funding and fiscal space is an urgent obstacle to fulfilling the landmark COP28 decision to transition away from fossil fuels and triple renewable energy and double energy efficiency by 2030 in much of the Global South. - However, the last decade of international climate finance initiatives shows that relying primarily on private-finance focused 'mobilization' or 'investment' targets for mitigation in the NCQG, as promoted by Global North (Annex II) countries, is unlikely to deliver the needed amounts and unsuited to support a just energy transition.
+It would also exacerbate today's "worst in history" debt crisis in the Global South.
+Instead the NCQG should deliver fair, majority grant-based public funding as requested by developing countries.
+Not just for adaptation and loss and damage, but also for a just energy transition among other mitigation goals. - Global North countries have the means to mobilize well over \$5 trillion a year for climate action at home and for the NCQG, including by ending fossil fuel handouts, making big polluters pay and changing unfair global financial rules. - Countries must not get distracted by energy finance proposals or oil money funds that do little more than greenwash.
 Instead they should focus on delivering a strong and accountable NCQG and making polluters pay through well-designed fossil fuel levies.
 This is key to re-establish trust in climate diplomacy and unlock accelerated global climate action.